mbezjak/kin/README.md

 Just Java 6.
 Everything else is bundled in jar itself.

 ## Flexibility
 Remember that `build.kin` is powered by very simple DSL.
 Underneath all that is still [groovy](http://groovy.codehaus.org).
 Unlike `*.properties` or `*.ini` files when writing `build.kin` you have whole programming language to work with.
 Templates are processed by [SimpleTemplateEngine](http://groovy.codehaus.org/api/groovy/text/SimpleTemplateEngine.html)
 - so groovy again.
-This gives you a great deal of flexibility when creating and building templates.
+This gives you a great deal of flexibility when creating templates and building job configurations.

 ## Source code
 Source code is available at github: https://github.com/mbezjak/kin